-TL:DR- KuCoin does not support direct bank withdraw/deposit.
-Instead you’ll need to transfer funds to one of your other crypto accounts that are connected to your bank.
-Most often these are Coinbase, Binance, Kraken, Crypto.com, Gemini, and online wallets like MetaMask.
+TL;DR- KuCoin does not support direct bank account withdrawal/deposit.
+To pull your money off KuCoin, you’ll need to transfer funds via different tokens to one of your other crypto exchanges that are connected to your bank.

 Can I withdraw money from KuCoin to my bank account?

 No, you can’t do this anywhere in the world.
 KuCoin doesn’t support direct bank withdrawals, bank transfers, or deposits.
 It’s the biggest drawback of using the platform.
 KuCoin has no direct deposit.

 Why?
 Because KuCoin hasn’t managed to play well with governments around the world – yet.
 To establish a presence with banks in a country, you first have to talk to its government.

 This means you’ll need to fund your KuCoin account through another exchange or wallet.
 To make a withdrawal from KuCoin to convert back to cash, you’ll need to send your KuCoin assets back to an exchange/wallet that’s connected to your bank account.

 Don’t fret though!
 Below I will outline the steps you need to take to get your crypto off of your KuCoin account and into one of your exchange accounts that are connected to your bank account.
 On your other exchange, you can deposit fiat money to your bank account.

 You’ll need to have your KuCoin trading password handy.
 There’s also information below about obtaining KYC with KuCoin and what benefits you can expect from doing KYC.

 Will there be withdrawal fees?